 - Leadership: As professionals, you will likely be (or already are being) called upon to lead others.
 Acquiring leadership skills and learning from accomplished leaders will contribute towards your success as a constructive leader.

 Integral to all the above areas is development in critical thinking, creativity, integrity, and a recognition of our global and societal responsibility.

-We invite you to participate in our workshops and events, and to use The Graduate Game Plan, the Guides and the Graduate Pathways to Success Resources that are available on this website:
+We invite you to participate in our workshops and events, and to use The Graduate Game Plan, the Guides and the Graduate Pathways to Success Resources.

 Graduate Pathways to Success Workshops and Events